stayintarkov/SIT-Mod-Ports/Readme.md

 Waypoints need the "**custom**" and "**navmesh**" folder inside \BepInEx\Plugins\.
 SAIN needs the "**SAIN**" folder in \BepInEx\Plugins\ and also the server mod in \user\mods\.

 **NOTE**: If you are going to use SAIN and NoBushESP together, it's already baked into SAIN as an option so do not install the standalone mod.
 Use the option in SAIN instead.

-When all of the above is done, extract the contents of the .zip into \BepInEx\Plugins\
+When all of the above is done, extract the contents (or specific mods you want) of the .zip into \BepInEx\Plugins\.
+Remove the original mods .dll files after extracting the ports.

 ## Verification
 Once you start the game open the "LogOutput.log" file in \BepInEx\ and make sure all the plugins have loaded without errors.